Chicago Area

 Side trips & bonus golf

-Dubsdread, Harborside, and Cantigny form the core three-day rotation, and most groups won't feel the need to add more.
+Dubsdread, The Glen Club, and Harborside form the core three-day rotation, and most groups won't feel the need to add more.
 The honest tradeoff on a fourth day is whether the group would rather play golf or spend an evening properly in the city -- Chicago competes with itself in a way that Scottsdale or Myrtle Beach don't.

 Mistwood in Romeoville is the best answer if the vote is more golf: same southwest corridor as Cog Hill, 15 minutes apart, strong conditions.
 Prairie Landing at DuPage Airport offers something different -- open terrain built on airport grounds, fast play, precise iron demands -- at a price that fits after Dubsdread already absorbed the premium budget.